 Halloween a few years ago, I came across a picture of an abandoned house and it turned into a flashfiction piece I called ‘The House in the Woods.’
 Readers liked it so much, wanted more and I decided to expand the story.
 About that time I also came across another picture and the two together […]

 Some of you may remember radio shows and serials.
 You listened to the show or story but had to conjure the images, giving them texture and color.
 [I believe the mind’s eye provides the best imagery and special effects.]
 I was born in 1959 and at that point TV had begun overtaking radio as the […]

-I’m a writer and ghostwriter.
-Some projects require research that includes going through old pictures.
+I’m a writer and ghostwriter and some of my work requires research that includes going through old pictures.
 One such project was with a client who was the last of her bloodline.
 She was 91 and told me, “These are for you.
-Maybe something in there,” she pointed a gnarled, crooked finger at the stacks, “will be useful in […]
+Maybe something in there,” she pointed a gnarled, crooked finger at the stacks, […]

 The hand came from the page…

 Strange things had been going on since Timmy came home from the hospital after his accident.